 Peonies are perennial flowers, meaning they usually come back year after year.
 Once planted properly, peonies tend to return reliably, offering beautiful blooms each spring.
 However, some factors can affect their return.
 Adequate sunlight, well-draining soil, and proper care significantly influence their longevity.
 It's essential to plant them at the right depth (around 2 inches below the soil surface) and avoid burying the buds too deeply.
 While peonies are generally hardy and long-lasting, occasional factors like extreme weather conditions or inadequate care might impact their yearly return.

 Pruning peonies plays a crucial role in their growth and blooming.
 Timing is key; aim to prune these beautiful flowers in late autumn after the foliage turns brown.
 Start by cutting the stems close to the ground, removing old and withered foliage.
 When pruning, ensure to dispose of the trimmed parts to prevent diseases.
 It's important not to cut healthy green stems, as they store energy for the next season's growth.
+Regular peony care and maintenance contribute to their long lifespan.
 By following this technique and timing, you help your peonies thrive, promoting stronger blooms and healthier plants come springtime.